A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

 In 1994, Donella Meadows, in a personal letter to William Nordhaus, asked, \emph{"Why was your survey sample weighted so outrageously in favor of economists?
 Why was there only one ecologist, when the integrity and adaptability of ecosystems is the central link between climate and economy?"} \cite{Meadows1994LetterToWilliamNordhaus} (in ref. \cite{Nordhaus1994ExpertOpinion}).
 Meadows' criticism was echoed by Keen \cite[p.
 8]{Keen2020appallingly} \emph{"eight of the economists come from, ‘other subdisciplines of economics (those whose principal concerns lie outside environmental economics)’.
 This, ipso facto, should rule them out from taking part in this expert survey in the first place."} Meadows' letter establishes that Nordhaus was fully informed of his survey's bias in 1994.
-DICE uses MERGE as a foundation citation, including for the willingness to pay (WTP) value of 2\% of GDP, although MERGE is, in the words of its authors, \emph{"highly subjective"}, and contains numerous cautions and caveats, including the abstract \cite[pp. 17-18,25,28-29]{manne2005merge,manne1995merge}: